-Continues the study of the structure and function of the human body.
-UC credit limitation: BIOSCI-201, 202 and 204, 205 combined; maximum credit 8 units.
+Continues the study of the structure and function of the human body including the endocrine, sensory, circulatory, immune, respiratory, digestive, urinary, and male and female reproductive systems.
+UC credit limitations: BIOSCI-201, 202 and 204, 205 combined; maximum credit 8 units.